Metro 2036: A New Metro Game Already In Development

 There have been rumors that the next Metro game will be a multiplayer shooter.
 However, Metro games have consistently been first-person shooters, whether set in the wide world or the Metro underground.
 The next installment will not be a multiplayer letdown since no sane developer would risk losing that fanbase.
 Despite the possibility of a multiplayer mode, the main story remains a first-person shooter.

 Moscow, more especially the Moscow Metro, will host the game again.
 Remarkably, the developers promised to improve and add additional elements to many of the places from earlier games.
-Going back to Moscow is a great idea because there are still so many stories that could be told there.
+Going back to Moscow is a great idea because there are still so many stories to tell there.
 Possibly a more open-world Moscow, complete with movement between stations and several side quests.
-There is undoubtedly still potential in such a setting, particularly considering how the battle outside the Metro was started and then discontinued immediately after in Exodus.
+There is undoubtedly still potential in such a setting, particularly given how the battle outside the Metro began and was immediately discontinued in Exodus.

-Insiders claim that the game will continue to include expansive, detailed levels and that players will be able to explore stations that resemble those in Metro Last Light.
-A new metropolitan area will be one of the main sites, though it's not clear if this will be inside the Metro or on the outside.
-Because of engine limits, the game won't have a vast open world, but Metro Exodus has shown how expansive and varied the world could be.
+Insiders claim the game will continue to feature expansive, detailed levels and that players will be able to explore stations that resemble those in Metro: Last Light.
+A new metropolitan area will be one of the main sites, though it's unclear whether it will be inside the Metro or on the outside.
+Because of engine limitations, the game won't have a vast open world, but Metro Exodus has shown how expansive and varied it could be.
 The developers have the opportunity to expand on that accomplishment by adding more sizable areas.

-We'll also be able to employ new strategies and adjust to various playstyles thanks to the availability of a new armory of weaponry.
+We'll also be able to employ new strategies and adapt to various playstyles thanks to a new armory of weaponry.
 This all surely sounds very interesting and uplifting for Metro fans.
 Some, however, may be disappointed that we are going back to the Moscow Metro and not carrying on Artyom's story.
-Metro Awakening did leave the fan craving since the game didn't feature Artyom since the VR's plot stood on its own and had no ties to him.
-So it'll be interesting to see whether 4A Games introduces a new protagonist in Metro 2036 like how they did for Awakening.
+Metro Awakening left the fan craving, since the game didn't feature Artyom; the VR's plot stood on its own and had no ties to him.
+So it'll be interesting to see whether 4A Games introduces a new protagonist in Metro 2036, like how they did for Awakening.

 Wasbir Sadat